 - Should not have been sent to collections, was paid in full.

 - The account was included in a bankruptcy.

 - Other (explain)

 Experian online dispute URL: https://www.experian.com/consumer/upload/

-By filing a dispute with Experian online, you will get the results of their investigation much quicker because there is no mail time.
-Experian will email you the results after the 30 day window has closed.
+By filing a dispute with Experian online, you will get the investigation results much quicker because there is no mail time.
+Experian will email you the results after the 30-day window has closed.

 Don’t give up if an account you disputed is not removed.
 You can continue to dispute accounts multiple times, keep on disputing it.
-There are many times when an account was not deleted from a consumers account the first time, but was later removed after multiple disputes.
+Many times, an account was not deleted from a consumer’s account the first time but was later removed after multiple disputes.